roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

+===

- ****** Becoming A Slut Wife: Christina ****** byJust_Plain_Bob© We sat down on one of the couches, ordered drinks and it wasn't long before we were joined by a pair of nice guys.
+We sat down on one of the couches, ordered drinks and it wasn't long before we were joined by a pair of nice guys.
 We sat and talked for a while and then Karen and her guy got real quiet and it was easy to see why.
 She and her guy were all over each other.
 Soon my guy and I were doing the same.
 Lots of passionate kisses and hands traveling all over each other and he got two fingers in my pussy and finger fucked me to an orgasm and then I took out his cock and jacked him off.
 I caught his cum in a cocktail napkin and put it in my purse to take home and leave somewhere where Gary would find it.
 Karen told me that she was going back to her guy's place for a while, and I caught a cab back to my car.

  In two days I had done enough to keep my husband happy for an entire month.
 It never even occurred to me that I was getting closer and closer to the wife that Jerry really wanted.